Anouar1611/Anouar1611.github.io/_posts/2019-08-11-customize-the-favicon.md

 # Introduction

- *What is DI?* : Dependency Injection (DI) is a design pattern used to implement IoC.
+ *What is DI ?* :
+   Dependency Injection (DI) is a design pattern used to implement IoC.
 It allows the creation of dependent objects outside of a class and provides those objects to a class through different ways.
 Using DI, we move the creation and binding of the dependent objects outside of the class that depends on them.

+ ***

 > There is no problem that you don't understand the definition completely , let's understand this concept more !!

+***

 DI can be implemented in any programming language.
 The general concept behind dependency injection is called Inversion of Control.